-Animals #2-A

-S. 3078-A A. 998 January 17, 2020
+Animals #5 February 19, 2021

-By: Senator Addabbo By: M. of A. L. Rosenthal Senate Committee: Domestic Animal Welfare Assembly Committee: Agriculture Effective Date: One year after it shall have become a law
+S. 3835 A. 1903 By: Senator Addabbo By: M. of A. L. Rosenthal become a law, except that existing buildings or new construction with approved plans shall have until the following year to comply

+Senate Committee: Agriculture Assembly Committee: Agriculture

+Effective Date: One year after it shall have